-Landscape attribute Sensitivity 1 Sensitivity Overview Although th sensitivity t irregular fie predominal features an increase le Although the large scale of the landscape could indicate reduced sensitivity to solar PV development the presence of small-scale irregular fields, extensive area of open, unenclosed moorland, predominance of pasture, highly valued range of historical features and internationally important semi-natural habitats all increase levels of sensitivity to solar PV development.
-Low Low- Moderate Moderate Moderate- High High Large scale solar PV Medium scale solar PV Small scale solar PV Very small scale solar PV Key sensitivities Its open character with sparse vegetation cover and dominance of grazing as a land use.
+Landscape attribute Sensitivity ,

+Overview sensitivity t irregular fie predominal features an Although the large scale of the landscape could indicate reduced sensitivity to solar PV development the presence of small-scale irregular fields, extensive area of open, unenclosed moorland, predominance of pasture, highly valued range of historical features and internationally important semi-natural habitats all increase levels of sensitivity to solar PV development.

+Low Low- Moderate Moderate High High

+Large scale solar PV

+Medium scale solar PV

+Small scale solar PV

+Very small scale solar PV

+Key sensitivities Its open character with sparse vegetation cover and dominance of grazing as a land use.
 The strong feeling of remoteness and tranquility with little human disturbance and lack of intrusive development.
 Extensive views across the surrounding landscapes Close proximity of the sea.
 The wild and natural character with extensive areas of dry heathland, along with wet heath, marshy grassland, are internationally important semi-natural habitats.
-The presence of nationally important archaeological features forming part of the Newport and Carningli Registered Landscape of Special Historical Interest in Wales Guidance This area is solar PV de included. s assessed as evelopment a s having a hig nd therefore r h sensitivity to o guidance h o any scale of as been
+The presence of nationally important archaeological features forming part of the Newport and Carningli Registered Landscape of Special Historical Interest in Wales.

+Guidance This area is s assessed as h sensitivity to o any scale of